i4Trust/tutorials/OpenShift-Sandbox-Deployment/README.md

 9. Install keyrock:

 > :warning: replace cert and key in the [secrets.yaml](./keyrock/templates/secrets.yaml) with your data.
 They need to be base64 encoded.
+> The certificate and key need to correspond with the ID configured at [./keyrock/values.yaml#l102](./keyrock/values.yaml#l102)

 ```shell
     helm dependency build ./keyrock/